History of slavery in New Jersey: Abolition of slavery

 According to historian James Gigantino (University of Arkansas), during the early nineteenth century in New Jersey, there were more female than male slaves.
 After the passage of the Act of Gradual Abolition in New Jersey in 1804, a greater number of advertisements in the state for the full-title sale of female slaves of child-bearing age were published.
-Female slaves and their reproductive capabilities were highly valuable because their children would be born as slaves for a term, even after the 1804 Act of Gradual Abolition.
+Female slaves were highly valuable due to their reproductive capabilities because their children would be born as slaves for a term, even after the 1804 Act of Gradual Abolition.
 However, domestic skills and labor also affected the value and marketability of female slaves.
 By 1830, African Americans made up 6% of the total population of New Jersey.
-The city of New Brunswick had a large African American population at an around 11%.
-This added one of the reasons why New Brunswick was a favorable location for runaways, but it also made the city into a popular site for slave hunters, who wished to enforce the federal fugitive slave laws of 1850.
+The city of New Brunswick had a large African American population at around 11%.
+This was one of the reasons why New Brunswick became a favorable location for runaways, but it also made the city into a popular site for slave hunters, who wished to enforce the federal fugitive slave laws of 1850.
 In more urban areas of the state, like New Brunswick, there were frequent advertisements for the sale of female slaves, both before and after passage of the 1804 Act of Gradual Abolition.
 This was because female slaves were more highly favored for domestic work, which was in greater demand in urban spaces like New Brunswick.
 Enslaved women, however, also performed manual labor across the state of New Jersey.

 Yet the Gradual Abolition Act of 1804 did not guarantee that a slave born after 1804 would gain their freedom.
 Slaveholders would regularly sell those slaves down south to states like Louisiana before the slaves reached manumission age.
 By the 1830s, slavery was on the decline in New Jersey.

 Communities of free negros and freedmen formed at Dunkerhook in Paramus and at the New York state line at Skunk Hollow, also called The Mountain.
 A founding African-American settler bought land there in 1806, and later bought more.
 Other families joined him, and the community continued into the twentieth century.
 According to the historian David S. Cohen in The Ramapo Mountain People (1974), free people of color migrated from Manhattan into other parts of the frontier of northeastern New Jersey, where some intermarried and became ancestors of the Ramapo Mountain Indians.
 (Cohen's findings have been disputed by some scholars, including Albert J. Catalano.)

 According to Gigantino, one in ten slaves in New Jersey remained enslaved for life.
-Many slaveholders sold their slaves to Southern slaveholders, and displayed antipathy toward abolition.
+Many slaveholders in New Jersey sold their slaves to Southerners and displayed antipathy toward abolition.
 He stated that about one quarter of New Jersey's African American population was forced into labor during the 1830s.
 Improper information regarding who was free led to it appearing as though slavery decreased more rapidly than it actually did.